 This is used as a diagnostic tool to determine what microbial activity is present in the space behind a wall.
 We start by drilling a half-inch hole through the sheet rock.
 Then we attach a specialized tube adapter to the Allergenco-D cassette.
 The end of the tube is then inserted into the wall cavity.
 A small rubber grommet on the tubing seals the hole and ensures a depth of approximately two inches.
 A two-minute sampling time is used to test the cavity space.
 Cavity air sampling can detect mold in a wall where there is no outward indication of water or mold damage!

 These are used to obtain samples of fungal spores and other particles by making direct physical contact with a surface.
 The tape slide is a plastic slide with an adhesive surface that is pressed against the material to collect the desired sample.
-As with air samples, the tape slides are sealed and delivered to a lab for identification of fungal spores and mycelial fragments.
+As with air samples, the tape slides are sealed and delivered to a State Mold Licensed lab for identification of fungal spores and mycelial fragments.
 The results consist of the genus of the spores and whether they're in a growth or non-growth status.